-Latest Version: 2.2
+Latest Version: [2.4]

-Last Review: July 2025
+Last Review: [September 2025]

 The Demand Control Rotation Protocol (DCRP) informs organisations within the electricity sector of the DCRP process, the communication procedures, and the actions they must take.
-This document is a summary of the industry protocol that will be used by distribution network operators and the National Energy System Operator (NESO) when the DCRP is required to be implemented.
+This document is a summary of the industry protocol that will be used by Network Operators and the National Energy System Operator (NESO) when the DCRP is required to be implemented.

 This summary is based on version 4.0 of the DCRP.
 This summary document will need to be updated, with every review of the DCRP or update to Grid Code OC6.9.

+Defined terms used in this document can be found in the Grid Code Glossary and Definitions unless otherwise stated.

 Introduction